johnwcowan/r7rs-work/CompoundObjectsCowan.md

 Compound objects are a generalization of SRFI 35 and R6RS compound conditions.
-They encapsulate a sequence of subobjects.
-These procedures attempt to treat non-compound objects as if they were compound objects with one subobject.
+They encapsulate an immutable sequence of subobjects, which can be any object except another compound object.
+These procedures treat non-compound objects as if they were compound objects with one subobject.

 `(make-compound-object ` *obj* ...`)`